Understanding different types of alopecia and how to treat them

 Consult with an online dermatologist to identify the underlying cause of your hair loss and discuss potential treatment options.

-If you have recently started working out and have heard rumors about whether creatine causes hair loss, read our article by a board-certified dermatologist.
+If you have recently started working out and have heard rumors about whether creatine causes hair loss, read our article reviewed by board-certified dermatologist Dr. Eric Howell, who shares his insights in “Does creatine cause hair loss?“.

 How to get a prescription for alopecia (hair loss)?